Gaeng Keow Wan Gai

 Crack the coconut cream.

-Open the undisturbed can of coconut milk and gently scoop out the top layer of thick solid cream into a wide wok over medium heat.
-Reserve the watery milk.
-Stir continuously for 3 to 5 minutes until the water evaporates and the clear coconut oil visibly separates and pools at the edges.
+Carefully open the undisturbed can of coconut milk and scoop the thick, solid white cream from the top—about half a cup—into a wide wok or heavy pot over medium heat.
+Reserve the watery milk left in the can.
+Stir the cream continuously for 3 to 5 minutes until the water evaporates and clear coconut oil separates and pools at the edges.

 2. 02

-Drop the green curry paste mixture directly into the hot coconut fat.
-Stir-fry for 2 to 3 minutes until fiercely fragrant and glossy.
+Drop the enhanced green curry paste directly into the sizzling coconut fat.
+Stir-fry for 2 to 3 minutes until the kitchen smells intensely fragrant and the paste takes on a glossy sheen.

 3. 03

-Toss the sliced chicken thighs into the wok, coating every piece in the fried paste.
-Cook for 3 to 4 minutes to let the meat absorb the aromatic oils.
+Add the sliced chicken thighs to the wok, tossing thoroughly so every piece is coated in the fried paste.
+Cook for 3 to 4 minutes to allow the meat to absorb the oils; it does not need to cook all the way through yet.

 4. 04